matrix-org/matrix.org/content/blog/2023/07/2023-07-31-bridges-security-updates.md

 The IRC bridge is also affected by two additional vulnerabilities.
 In this case, we would recommend upgrading **immediately** rather than working around the problems.

-Disclosures for these vulnerabilities, as well as CVE numbers will be out in one weeks time (6th)
+Disclosures for these vulnerabilities, as well as CVE numbers will be out in three days (Thursday 3).

 **We advise to upgrade as soon as possible.**